isomerpages/moe-regentsec/index.md

             the role of optometry in daily life.
           link_text: Read more about it here
           link_url: /applied-learning-module-aplm-eyesight-matters/
-        - title: International Friendship Day 2025
-          date: 22 April 2025
-          announcement: To commemorate International Friendship Day, Regent Secondary launched a vibrant series of activities from 14 to 16 April, centred around the theme “Forging Friendships in a Complex World.”
-The events highlighted the importance of building meaningful connections and embracing diversity...
-          link_text: Read more about it here
-          link_url: /international-friendship-day-2025/
   - infopic:
       title: 2024 School Programme
       subtitle: Video Collection